georgeselkhoury/movies/README.md

 * Find where the Godzilla went in SF?
 * Find where the Steve Jobs movie have been filmed in SF?

+## iPhone App Client (Extra Feature)

+You can find the iPhone App Client on the [Movie-App GitHub repository](https://github.com/georgeselkhoury/Movie-App) You can find screenshots of the iPhone App [here](https://drive.google.com/a/attendible.com/folderview?id=0ByxU7-D_eJKid0pqVDNsclRKVFE&usp=sharing#)

 ## Code Review Instructions

 Backend: